atbaker/anti-voicemail-legacy/README.md

 A voicemail app for people who really, really don't like receiving voicemails.

+**NOTE:** This project is not actively maintained, though I'm happy to talk about it if you're interested in using it.

 **Try it yourself:** Call the demo number at
 [+1 (202) 499-7699](tel:+12024997699).
 (Your phone number will not be recorded.)